-We were invited by the Tourism Department of the Municipality of Hersonissos to explore the local area and give you our independent thoughts on what there is do in Hersonissos, Crete with kids.
-We flew from Birmingham Airport with Monarch, directly to Heraklion Airport in Crete.
+We were invited by the Tourism Department of the Municipality of Hersonissos to explore the local area and give you our independent thoughts on what there is do in Hersonissos, Crete, with kids.
+We flew from Birmingham Airport directly to Heraklion Airport in Crete.

-If you want to skip to certain areas of this post – just click on the below links.
+If you want to skip to certain areas of the top things to do in Crete – just click on the below links.
 Accomodation suggestions (including some all inclusive and also boutique hotels) are at the end of this post.
+If you are looking for a Crete itinerary with kids – see here

 Is Hersonissos Good for Families?

-I’ll let you be the judge of that when you see all you can do and all the places to go in Hersonissos!
+There are plenty of things to do in child friendly Crete and Hersonissos is no exception!
+I’ll let you be the judge of that when you see all you can do and all the places to go in the area!

 Activities in Hersonissos, Crete With Kids

 CretAquarium is an important aquarium for the area as it provides research and expertise in the species and ecosystems of the Mediterranean.
 The staff are passionate about the care and research and do not allow any mammals to be resident there.
 Sea turtles are not usually there permanently – but are temporarily hosted after injuries and then set free.
 However, two ended up staying for their own survival (one kept coming in after eating plastic six times!)
-It is a great place to explore the underwater world or to escape the heat of the day, let little ones wonder at the colourful sights or even escape a rare rainy day.
+It is a great place to explore the underwater world or to escape the heat of the day, let little ones wonder at the colourful sights.
+Or even visit to escape the weather – making it one of the top things to do in Crete on a rare rainy day

 We marvelled at the Sand Tiger Sharks and how effortlessly they moved around.
 Looking at the skeletons, we could see the many layers of teeth they have, and why their grip is so ferocious.